skbidisigma1/Note-Block-Maestro/JOURNAL.md

 ---
 title: "Note Block Maestro"
 author: "Luke Collingridge"
-description: "A physical note block that plays MIDI files as note block audio, and can also convert them to schematic or data pack form for use in-game."
+description: "A physical note block that plays MIDI files as note block audio with a visualizer, and can also convert them to schematic or data pack form for use in-game."
 created_at: "2025-06-28"
 ---